Colorado STEM school shooting: What we know about the suspects, victims and heroes

 Who are the suspects?

-The female suspect is a "small young person," who investigators thought was a juvenile male "by appearance," the sheriff said.
+Authorities initially described the suspects as an adult male and a juvenile male, but later said the suspect was female.
+The sheriff described the suspect is a “small young person,” who investigators thought was a juvenile male “by appearance.”

 “The identity wasn’t obvious to us when they were taken into custody,” he said Wednesday.

+The suspect’s public defender said that the juvenile prefers to to use male pronouns.
+NBC News is not identifying the underage suspect, who has not yet been charged.

+The adult suspect has been identified as 18-year-old Devon Erickson.
+Erickson made a brief initial appearance in a Douglas County courthouse on Wednesday, where he only uttered the word "no," responding to the judge asking if he had any questions.

-The girl and Erickson knew each other and would sometimes carpool to school together, Spurlock told NBC News.
+The juvenile and Erickson knew each other and would sometimes carpool to school together, Spurlock told NBC News.

 Erickson had recently posted a senior photo on his Facebook page, where he listed Pokémon and "The Walking Dead" as interests, along with several pop bands.
 He had also posted pictures of him acting in "Legally Blonde the Musical" and "Les Misérables" at a local community theater.